 Before you begin, get familiar with the Facebook Ads platform.
 Here’s a helpful graphic that outlines exactly how Facebook ads are organized, explaining how campaigns, ad sets, and ads all relate to one another.

 To break down exactly how Facebook Ads work, we’re using our own client as our how-to guinea pig.
-We created this brand video for Frog Legs, a culinary academy based in Washington that provides students a hands-on approach to culinary education.
+We created this promo video for Frog Legs, a culinary academy based in Washington that provides students a hands-on approach to culinary education.

 Step 1: Get Started